vsa-partners/project-framework/README.md

 * The are some at the top and the bottom.
 Get them all.
 Don't miss the `/*test for jquery*/` script block!

-UPDATE GA CODE IN `_elements.html` AND `_template.html`
----

-Update, replace or remove Google Analytics script.
-It is recommended to use two tracking buckets – production and dev – and do a test comparing `__domainName` to `document.location`.

-__This allows for gathering test data during development and during staging review.
-Since GA takes about a day to show results it's better to start testing the metrics early.__

 UPDATE BODY `id` AND `class` NAMES in `_template.html`
 ---